react-native-community/cli/docs/autolinking.md

 ## How do I disable autolinking for unsupported package?

-It happens, that during transition period or due to convoluted setup some packages don't support autolinking on certain platforms.
-To disable autolinking from running for a certain package, update your `react-native.config.js`'s `dependencies` entry to look like this:
+During the transition period some packages may not support autolinking on certain platforms.
+To disable autolinking for a package, update your `react-native.config.js`'s `dependencies` entry to look like this:

 ```js
 module.exports = {